kiranshila/Doplarr/README.md

 Every user that you wish to have access to the slash commands needs to be assigned this role (even the server owner/admins).

+This is optional and by default the bot will be accessible to everyone on the server.

 ### Sonarr/Radarr